 You know I'm a fan of Moscow Mule variations and the holidays are the perfect time to serve them to your friends and family.

-They’re a notoriously easy cocktail to make and fun to modify to include seasonal flavors.
-(Doesn’t a Cranberry Mule sound tasty?!).
+They're notoriously easy cocktails to make and fun to modify to include seasonal flavors.

 This Apple Mule skips the vodka, in favor of whiskey, to create a flavorful drink that is refreshing and comforting at the same time.